Finding high-quality new hires

 - If you’re proactively engaged in performance management, you can groom your tried and true workforce for critical roles in the company and boost retention rates.
 Remember, employees want career development and they aren’t afraid of leaving your organization to get it.
-In a study conducted by LinkedIn, 45% of respondents said they quit their jobs because they were concerned about the lack of growth opportunities.

 - It costs companies thousands of dollars to bring on new employees.
 That number grows each time a new employee doesn’t work out.
 Hiring internally could save you the time and money required for recruiting and training new employees.

 - Grooming internal candidates for opportunities to grow boosts morale and improves company culture- two things that are extremely important to employees in our current job market.

 Your internal pipeline also can help grow your network.
 Nearly 74% of recruiters say the best-quality candidates come from employee referrals.
 When an employee refers an interested candidate, they generally hit all the requirements to do the job and excel.
 A solid employee referral program is a must for every company serious about hiring.
 It cuts down on recruitment costs and creates a team goal for new hires to succeed.

 It isn’t enough to just be connected anymore.
 Companies need to have a unique presence to attract new hires and high-quality new hires.
 Show job seekers that you are seeking candidates.
 Not the other way around.
 When updating your message, you need to: